 In the early 1980’s, Sarra’s father brought home a Spectrum computer on which she and her brother spent many days producing simple motion graphics coding in ‘basic’.
 She also became interested in adventure games such as The Hobbit.
 Borrowing Tolkien’s book from the local library she drew maps and compiled a list of action words to solve this epic adventure game… But that was another story.

 Sarra’s brother went on to work with computers in the car industry and became involved in the 80’s Demoscene.
 Sarra, in contrast, went back outside to play in the mud, make things and grow trees.
-She went on to work in a surveyors department, keeping sketchbook and painting portraits in the evening.
+She went on to work in a surveyors department, keeping sketchbooks while painting portraits in the evening.

 Years later, Sarra returned to Coventry to complete her undergraduate studies at Coventry University.
-She began working in Fine Art and illustration only to discover Animation as her primary art form.
+She began working in Fine Art and illustration only to discover Animation as her primary, and most importantly to her, an interdisciplinary art form.
 Her early influences were artists such as William Kentridge and Len Lye as well as eastern european animators such as Jan Svankmajer, Yuri Norstein and Lotte Reiniger.

 In these early years, Sarra produced puppets, props and sets for stop motion Animation.
 She also trained in 3D CGI Animation and became interested in the sense of ‘disconnection’ she experienced when using CGI tools.